zine baby

 a beginners guide to zines by atozines

 There are some variations of zines.
-In this context, it's a physical or digital self-published book that is available for a limited amount of time.
-Most zines have a small window of when it will be available, you will not be able to get the zine after the window is closed.
+In this context, a zine is a physical or digital self-published book that is available for a limited amount of time.
+Physical zines may vary in binding (saddle-stitch, perfect-bound, spiral-bound) or material (paperback vs hardcover).Most zines have a small window of when it will be available, you will not be able to get the zine after the window is closed.
+Although zines can be produced, and shipped by one person—this guide is made with application-based collaborative projects that feature a group of moderators and contributors in mind.What does "joining a zine mean"?

 What would you like to learn about?